What You Will Build

 Option 3: HDMI Kiosk (No Laptop)

 Connect an HDMI cable to the SBC and a portable monitor.
 The Ground Agent runs Chromium in kiosk mode, displaying the Mission Control HUD directly.
 Pair a USB or Bluetooth gamepad for manual flight control.
 The HUD shows the video feed, attitude, altitude, battery, and GPS overlaid on the video.
 This is the “backpack ground station” setup.
-SBC in a case, battery pack, portable monitor, and gamepad.
+SBC in a case, USB-C power bank, portable monitor, and gamepad.
 No laptop required.

 Option 4: Phone or Tablet